KeeratKG/personal-website-academic/content/home/experience.md

   date_end = "2019-09-15"
   description = """
   Project CoronaActionIndia: Developed an OpenAI gym environment from scratch as a basis for a novel RL pipeline to ensure fair distribution of Vaccines developed against Corona virus.
+Co-authored two publications, currently under review.
   """

 [[experience]]